MarielJHoepelman/fetch_rewards/README.md

 ## Assumptions

 Assuming that users, payers and their relationships already exist in database; and that authentication and authorization has been already handled by the system, this api only deals with an abstraction of the points related transactions.
+All `spend` transactions will be debited with the total amount of points available from the payers, even if the amount requested is greater than the available points.

 ## Usage